Archives For Obama

 I’ve become to appreciate the voice and posture of Dr Cornel West more and more in recent years.

-He recently shared his thoughts with his co-host Tavis Smiley on their radio program.
+He recently shared his thoughts on the assassination of Osama bin Laden with his co-host Tavis Smiley on their radio program.

 Powerful words that challenge our thoughts of love, justice and retribution.